There are certain skills that are growing in demand. Skills that can almost guarantee you jobs and opportunities for years and decades to come.

 SEO stands for Search Engine Optimisation.
 This refers to the process of improving a website’s rankings within a search engine like Google.
 It’s one of the most important skills in online business.

-But you may be thinking, “If I’m a developer, why do I need to worry about how well a site ranks in the search engines?
+You may be thinking, “If I’m a developer, why do I need to worry about how well a site ranks in the search engines?
 Isn’t that the job of the bloggers and content creators?”

 For example, heading tags (HTML) are extremely important for SEO.
 They tell search engines what’s really important on a website.